-Because short-term loans and lines of credit must be repaid relatively quickly, they’re typically best for projects which will quickly produce a return on your investment, or to bridge a cash flow gap until business picks up again.
+Because short-term loans and lines of credit must be repaid in short order, they’re typically best for projects which will quickly produce a return on your investment or to bridge a cash flow gap until business picks up again.
 For example, you might use short-term loans or a line of credit for inventory purchasing, small marketing projects, or working capital needs.

-In addition to the above, businesses may benefit from being able to draw from a line of credit without re-applying for capital every time they need some extra financing.
+Additionally, businesses might benefit from being able to draw from a line of credit without re-applying for capital every time they need more financing.

-On the other hand, if you want to invest in long-term business growth projects that may not pay off for a while, such as business expansion, you may want to seek out a loan with smaller payments and longer term lengths.
+Conversely, if you want to invest in long-term business growth projects that may not pay off for a while, such as business expansion, you may want to seek out a loan with smaller payments and longer terms.

-You Need at Least a Year in Business and $100K in Annual Revenue to Qualify
+You Need At Least A Year In Business & $100K In Annual Revenue To Qualify

-OnDeck wants to make sure that they’ll get their money (and interest) back.
-To do so, they have requirements in place to ensure they’re lending to businesses with a positive history.
+OnDeck wants to make sure that it gets its money (and interest) back.
+To do so, the company has requirements in place to ensure it’s lending to businesses with a positive history.

-In addition to requiring a year in business and $100K in annual revenue, OnDeck requires that you have a personal credit score of at least 600, and have at least five deposits going into your business checking account each month.
-The company can work with most types of business but prohibits some high-risk industries.
+Along with requiring a year in business and $100K in annual revenue, you need a personal credit score of at least 600 and have at least five deposits going into your business checking account each month.
+OnDeck can work with most types of business but prohibits some high-risk industries.

-The short-term loans have effective annual percentage rates (APRs) that range from 6% – 99%.
-Although technically OnDeck short-term loans do not carry interest, this number goes to show that you may have to pay a fair amount of fees on your loan.
+The short-term loans have effective annual percentage rates (APRs) that range from 11.9% – 99.4%.
+Although OnDeck’s short-term loans technically do not carry interest, this number goes to show that you may have to pay a fair amount of fees on your loan.
 For more information on calculating APRs for fixed-fee loans, I’d recommend checking out our article about calculating APRs on financing products with short term-lengths.

-With APRs ranging from 11% – 39.9%, the rates for the lines of credit are a little cheaper, but may still be higher than some small businesses would like.
+With APRs ranging from 11% – 57.9%, the rates for the lines of credit are a little cheaper but may still be higher than some small businesses would like.